What Is DHCP Lease Time, And How Do I Change It

-It is only natural we question the things happening around us, be it regarding how an airplane works or how does the internet work!
 How does a router provide internet facilities to multiple devices at once?
 How does a website identify the device requesting it for data?
-Well, the answer to each of these questions lies with a set of numbers called IP.
+The answer to these questions lies in a set of numbers called IP.
 It is an identification number that helps the network identify the device you are using, just like the address of a house.
-It is how the postal network delivers packages, as every house has a different address.

 See also: Wireless PAN DHCP server – All you need to know